 This knife is no-nonsense, pure performance and bad-ass.
 Cooks and chefs love them because it is simple, sleek and blazing sharp.
 Think of a Ferrari built to look like a Honda Civic, a serious machine that is sneakily inconspicuous.

-SRS15 high speed powder steel is a mega hard steel capable of a Lightsaber-esque edge that will stick around for a long time.
-Combined with a very ne-grained structure it feels absolutely silky when cutting, so much so they have been called ‘clinical’.
-Its stainless qualities mean you needn’t worry about rusting or discoloring.
-This steel is often found in precision tools, dentist drills and surgical equipment.
+SRS15 high-speed powder steel is mega hard steel capable of a Lightsaber-esque edge that will stick around for a long time.
+Combined with a very fine-grained structure it feels absolutely silky when cutting, so much so they have been called ‘clinical’.
+Its stainless qualities mean you needn’t worry about rusting or discolouring.
+This steel is often found in precision tools, dentist drills, and surgical equipment.

-These are in fact, the knives that turned me on to Japanese blades.
-I bought a 180mm santoku in 1999 and it’s still close to my heart.
-It stood up to the rigors of a busy professional kitchen like no other knife I’d ever used.
-The capability of extreme sharpness and a very long lasting edge is what sets these knives apart.
-Haruyuki knives feature a tapered tang for great balance.
-The many professional chefs using these knives are a testimony to their pedigree.
+These are in fact, the knives that turned Kevin on to Japanese blades.
+He bought a 180mm santoku in 1999 and it still hangs in the Calgary shop to this day!
+It stood up to years of rigorous use in St. John restaurant, River Cafe, and many other restaurants.
+The capability of extreme sharpness and a very long-lasting edge is what sets these knives apart, as well as the tapered tang which gives great balance.
+The numerous professional chefs using these knives are a testimony to their pedigree.